 Linux and Mac OSX users will not need to install a driver to communicate with the TAZ 3D printer.
-Windows users will.
+Windows users will need to install the following drivers.
 The drivers can be downloaded from LulzBot.com/support/downloads.
 A visual guide showing the driver installation process can be found in our download section as well.